 Packed with quaint cobblestone alleys and colourful tiled buildings, the Alfama district is the perfect place to kick off your 2 days in Lisbon.

 Take a step back in time as you explore the ancient backstreets and find all the best viewpoints and photo opportunities as you go.
 Stop at cute cafes and little shops as you wind your way through the maze of medieval streets.

-You’ll also come across some impressive churches in the Alfama district like the Se Cathedral and the Igreja de Santo António.
+You’ll also come across some impressive churches in the Alfama district such as the Se Cathedral and the Igreja de Santo António.
 Make sure to stop at Miradouro de Santa Luzi for some Insta-worthy views!

-You haven’t been to Lisbon if you haven’t taken a ride on one of those quintessential yellow trams.
-The historic Tram 28 trundles along the steep streets of the Alfama district and ends its journey at the São Jorge Castle.
+You haven’t been to Lisbon if you haven’t taken a ride on one of those iconic yellow trams.
+The historic Tram 28 trundles along the steep streets of the Alfama district, ending its journey at the São Jorge Castle.
 If you’re tired of walking up the hills, why not let the tram do the work?

 The Tram 28 will take you on a scenic journey through the Alfama district.
 Take a seat and people watch as you pass through picturesque streets with beautiful pastel-coloured buildings lining each side.